teacherseatdocs/teacherseat-adminstrator-panel/concepts/systems-and-subsystems.md

 - Payments Management
 - Support Management

-eg. The Identity and Access Management system is a core service that with the subsystems Users, Policies and Roles
+eg. The Identity and Access Management system is a core service with the following subsystems: Users, Policies and Roles

 ![](media/concepts-systems-system.png)